top of page

 point.png

-It is easy to determine whether a treatment accelerates healing by monitoring a marker that is secreted by the skin when its barrier function is compromised
+With a consistent and reproducible wound, it is possible to determine whether a treatment accelerates healing by monitoring a biomarker that is secreted when the skin's barrier function is compromised

 Wound healing marker.png